Defence Equipment & Support

 I am treating your email as a request for information under the Freedom of Information (FOI) Act

 2000.
-A search has now been completed within the Ministry of Defence (MOD) and I can confirm
+A search has now been completed within the Ministry of Defence (MOD), but I am unable to

-that some information in scope of your request is held.
-However, we believe that some of the
+confirm whether any information in scope of your request is held without exceeding the appropriate

 If you have any queries regarding the content of this letter, please contact this office in the first

-instance.
-If you wish to complain about the handling of your request, or the content of this response,
+If you wish to complain about the handling of your request, or the content of this response, you can

-you can request an independent internal review by contacting the Information Rights Compliance
+request an independent internal review by contacting the Information Rights Compliance team,

 Please note that any request for an internal review should be made within 40 working days of the